Jewish on Campus

 Many of us began asking more directly than we had before: What is a university for?
 What should its priorities be?
 How do Jews fit into these visions?
 What will the long-term impact of these events on campus be for North American Jews and Zionists?
 The initial idea for an issue of Sources devoted to the theme “Jewish on Campus” began in a conversation last summer with a group of Hillel professionals who were already seeing growing anti-Zionism and antisemitism on their campuses.
 October 7 and ensuing events only intensified our commitment to addressing these issues.

-The issue includes several pieces responding directly to the events of the last year written by articles Hillel professionals reflecting on the last academic year and looking ahead to the next one.
+The issue includes several pieces responding directly to the events of the last year written by Hillel professionals reflecting on the last academic year and looking ahead to the next one.
 Adena Kirstein, Executive Director of Hillel at the George Washington University, reminds us that the college years are an important stage of self-development, and students need us to care about their wellbeing for reasons other than antisemitism on campus; Seth Goren, CEO of Hillel Ontario, outlines the best ways for off-campus stakeholders to be strong partners in fighting against campus antisemitism; and Benjamin Berger, Vice President for Jewish and Israel Education at Hillel International, distinguishes between defending and exploring as orientations Hillel educators can take when students ask about Israel.
 Later in the issue, we hear from a group of rabbis and professors in Waterville, Maine, Lauren Cohen Fisher, David Freidenreich, and Rachel Isaacs, about the multigenerational Jewish community they have built between students at Colby College and local residents.

 In his piece, rabbi and scholar Josh Feigelson uses the history of undergraduate education to shed light on the longstanding American Jewish commitment to higher education, while Northwestern professor Barry Wimpfheimer takes a close look at the role of the humanities in campus activism, arguing against the irresponsible use of post-colonialism and other theories to vilify Israel and demonstrating how these analytical frameworks might be put to better use for understanding the Israel-Hamas war.
 In a conversation with me, Marc Baker, President and CEO of Combined Jewish Philanthropies of Greater Boston (CJP) and his son Lishi Baker, co-president of Columbia Aryeh, discuss Jewish peoplehood and leadership at this moment, both on- and off-campus.